Beekeeping Medicine Records (UK): Treatment Record Keeping & Compliance

 It's easy to think "this is a varroa thing", but it's broader than that.
 If it's a veterinary medicine used in your bees, it belongs in your records — whatever the reason for treatment.

-For related guidance and context, these pages pair well with record-keeping: Varroa Management, Hygiene, and Diseases and Pests.
+For related guidance and context, these pages pair especially well with record-keeping: varroa chemical treatments, PPE for varroa treatments, varroa treatment calendar UK, August treatment timing, and the wider bee diseases and pests overview.

 Some beekeepers keep a notebook in the bee shed; others prefer a structured digital log.
 The important bit is consistency — record it every time, and store it safely.